 The stripers have been relating to the massive bait schools in 25-60 feet deep.

-Don’t even bother to set out your live bait lines, unless you at least mark bait.
-Once your find bait the stripers should be close by.
+Don’t even bother to set out your live bait lines, unless you mark bait.
+Once you find bait, the stripers should be close by.

 You can use your trolling motor or the wind to slowly cover water.